judemax/spintax-extended/README.md

 ### Spintax extended

 Node.js library to parse spintax formatted text.
 The library also supports the extended spintex format.
+Your spintax text can be any nesting level.

 ### Installation